adufou/MyTinyNASA/README.md

 # API KEY

-The generated API key is the followxing:
+The generated API key is the following:

 MwyRNpzVidCbG6RmQ1zqiqVriYSdJThatCRIMQi6